madebyparth/madebyparth/README.md

 I work mainly with Python and JavaScript, building backend systems, web applications, and APIs.
 More recently, I've been exploring embedded systems with the ESP32, real-time audio and AI, and PCB design.

-Most of my projects start as experiments—usually because I want to understand how something works—and end up becoming much larger than originally planned.
+Most of my projects start as experiments usually because I want to understand how something works, and end up becoming much larger than originally planned.

 ---